kalyanac/lustre_iostats/README.md

    The server picks a port to listen to based on the job id.
 The job id format I worked with is _server.jobid_.
 The _jobid_ portion is numeric.
 If your job ID's are not numeric, customize the ```Port``` variable in ```iostats_client.py``` & ```iostats_server.py``` to match your needs.
 Using _jobid_ is convenient as there will never be a conflict when multiple jobs are using this utility.

+*Issues*

+   Error handling is not extensively tested.
+Espeically if permissions restrict the script from reading the necessary files in ```/proc```, there maybe issues with the server waiting forever.

 Sample output
 -------------
 <pre>